fraud

 Voice cloning fraud is the use of AI-generated synthetic audio, trained to replicate a specific person's voice, to deceive financial personnel into authorizing wire transfers, disclosing credentials, or bypassing identity checks.

-The mechanics are accessible.
-Modern voice synthesis tools, both commercial APIs and open-source models, can produce convincing output from 3-30 seconds of source audio.
-An executive's earnings call recording, a CFO's podcast appearance, a CEO's investor presentation: any of these provides enough raw material.
+The mechanics are accessible, and that is the core of the problem.
+Modern voice synthesis tools, both commercial APIs and open-source models, can produce convincing output from as little as three seconds of source audio, and reliably so from thirty.
+An executive's earnings call recording, a CFO's podcast appearance, a CEO's investor presentation, a corporate voicemail greeting: any of these provides enough raw material.
 The resulting voice model captures pitch, cadence, breathing patterns, and regional accent closely enough to pass casual telephone verification.
 Most people cannot distinguish a high-quality synthetic voice from a real one during a live phone call.
+Attackers don't need advanced technical skills, and off-the-shelf synthesis platforms are available for under $10 per month.

 The attack structure is consistent across documented cases.
 An attacker calls a wire transfer approver, a finance controller, or a bank relationship manager.
 The voice sounds exactly like a trusted executive.
 The message creates urgency: an acquisition is closing today, a regulator is demanding immediate action, a deal falls through if the transfer doesn't happen in the next hour.
 The approver authorizes the payment.
 No credentials were stolen.
 No account was hacked.
 The authorization was real; the premise was fabricated.

 This is precisely Authorized Push Payment Fraud (APP Fraud): genuine authorization obtained through deception.
-APP fraud is defined by the victim's consent being real; voice cloning is one of the most effective mechanisms for manufacturing that consent.
+APP fraud is defined by the victim's consent being real, and voice cloning is one of the most effective mechanisms for manufacturing that consent.

 The first major documented case occurred in 2019.
 The Wall Street Journal reported that criminals cloned the voice of a German energy company executive and called the UK subsidiary's chief, directing a €220,000 wire transfer to what the caller described as a Hungarian supplier.
 The fraud was discovered only after a follow-up call from the real executive asking about the payment.
 The attackers had also sent emails to reinforce the deception.